gabotronix/underpass-docs/wireguard.md

 #### Changing the UDP Port for Wireguard

-By default, Wireguard uses port 51820 UDP.
-You can change the port by changing `WIREGUARD_PORT_UDP` in `/opt/underpass/.env`.
-Recreate the container afterwards:
+By default, Wireguard uses port `51820` UDP.
+You can change the port by changing `WIREGUARD_PORT_UDP` in `/opt/underpass/.env`

+Recreate the container once done:
 ```
 cd /opt/underpass
 docker-compose up -d --force-recreate wireguard